On groups of $I$-type and involutive Yang-Baxter groups: Application: Lifting I -data

 The following metabelian examples are proven to be IYB by putting $\Gamma_0:=G_0$ as a trivial $G_0$-module in Corollary \ref{corlift}, and letting $\pi_0:=$Id$_{G_0}$ (which is obviously bijective).
 Since these families were already treated in \cite{CJdR}, we skip most of the details, which can be found in \cite[\S 3.3]{bd}.

-Let $G_1$ be a $G_0$-module and let $G_1^{G_0}<G_1$ denote its invariant elements under the $G_0$-action.
-Classes in the image of the functorial map $H^2(G_0,G_1^{G_0})\to H^2(G_0,G_1)$ are termed {\it invariant}.
-We have \begin{proposition} \cite[Theorem 3.3.11]{bd} Let $G_0$ be an abelian group acting trivially on itself.
+Let $G_1$ be an abelian $G_0$-module and let $G_1^{G_0}<G_1$ denote its invariant elements under the $G_0$-action.
+Classes in the image of the functorial map are termed {\it invariant}.
+We have \begin{proposition} \cite[Theorem 3.3.11]{bd} Let $G_0$ be an abelian group acting trivially on itself and let $G_1$ be an abelian $G_0$-module.
 Then the map admits all the invariant classes in its image. \end{proposition} \begin{corollary} Let \eqref{extG} be a metabelian extension determined by an invariant class $[\beta]\in H^2(G_0,G_1)$.
 Then $G$ is an IYB group.
 In particular\\ (i) Finite nilpotent groups of class 2 are IYB (see \cite[Corollary 3.11]{CJdR}).\\ (ii) Finite abelian-by-cyclic groups are IYB (see \cite[Corollary 3.10]{CJdR}). \end{corollary} \begin{proof} (i) For a nilpotent group $G$ of class 2, take $G_1$ to be its center.
 Then the extension \eqref{extG} is metabelian and central (in particular invariant).\\ (ii) The even dimensional cohomology of a cyclic group $G_0$ with coefficients in an abelian module is invariant (see e.g. \cite[\S 3.5]{b}).\\ By Corollary \ref{corlift} and Proposition \ref{invar} the outcome groups $G$ in both cases are IYB. \end{proof}

 We can now answer Problem B in cohomological terms.
-Suppose that a finite group $G_0$ embeds into $S_n$, that is $M:=\mathbb{T}^n$ is a faithful $G_0$-module under the corresponding $n$-permutation action.
+Suppose that a finite group $G_0$ embeds into $S_n$, that is $\mathbb{Z}^n$ is a faithful $G_0$-module under the corresponding $n$-permutation action.
 Suppose further that $G_0$ admits a module $A$ with $|A|=|G_0|$.
 It is not hard to check that rank$(A)<n$.
-Now, any $G_0$-module surjective map
+Then any $G_0$-module surjective map